c1505/AI-application-template/README.md

 - see https://github.com/features/codespaces for detailed instructions
 - Fork this repo
 - go to settings -> codespaces -> click set up prebuild
+- in the repo, under code, click "start codespace"
+- to launch from command line run `python -m streamlit run app.py`

 ## customizing the application
 - see RPG app for an example of how to customize the application